-THE KNOWLEDGE OF LIFE
+THE SCIENCE OF LIFE

 It is not necessary to attend Ayurvedic medical school in order to understand or implement Ayurvedic knowledge into daily life.
 Ayurveda at its root is a simple, practical science which promotes self-care & preventative medicine.
-According to Ayurveda, we create our state of health based upon how we interact with our environment.
-By making choices that support our inner nature we can live harmoniously & in balance.
+According to Ayurveda, we create our state of health based on how we interact with our environment.
+By making choices that support our inner nature we can live harmoniously and in balance.

 Once the foundations of Ayurveda are understood, it is quite simple to begin looking at what life throws at us through an Ayurvedic lens.
 ‘Why am I reacting this way?’
 ‘Why does my skin feel drier in the winter versus the spring?’
 ‘Why am I having trouble sleeping?’
 ‘Why is my skin more sensitive than others?’
 All of these questions can be answered through understanding your Ayurvedic constitution.

 The term Ayurvedic constitution refers to the unique blend of doshas that comprise your body, mind & emotions.
 The beauty about Ayurveda is that it does not believe in a “one size fits all” prescription for health & wellness.
 Instead, it looks at each person as an individual.
-It looks at each symptom or dis-ease as an indicator of the person moving away from their natural balance or prakruti.
+It looks at each symptom or disease as an indicator of the person moving away from their natural balance or prakruti.

 Prakruti vs. Vikruti

 Prakruti, to be clear, is your Ayurvedic constitution.
 When you are in balance and not experiencing any symptoms or disease, you are experiencing the state of Prakruti.
-It is your long term tendencies and where you feel healthy and balanced.
+It is your long-term tendencies and where you feel healthy and balanced.